PromptUI vs Lovable — AI app builders compared

 Key differences

-• PromptUI uses smart AI defaults by task and risk, with advanced model control available when users need it.
+• PromptUI uses smart AI defaults by task and risk, with advanced model control when needed; credits are pay-per-use (5–25/build).

 PromptUI strengths